j-c-cook/CS5433BIGDATAGroup6/Group6_PA1/Group6_README_1.md

 - Region name: General region (West, North West, North, North East, etc.)
 - Property count: Number of properties that exist in the suburb

+There are 7 region names, 3 housing types and 312 suburbs.

+### Issues with the data
+There are rows at the bottom at the data that helped to describe the data, but it did not contain any meaningful data for processing and has been removed.

+Here is a list of the csv files and a description of what they are:

+ -  Housing_data-Final-1.csv - the original csv supplied
+ -  Housing_data-Final-2.csv - the bottom 20 rows of garbage data are
+    removed